 The $13.99 Million Question: Why 2025 Is Critical for Estate Planning

-With major estate tax changes set for 2025, one client’s story said it best.
+With major estate tax changes set for 2025, a friend said it best.
 He waited until the week of a cross-country wedding to buy his plane ticket—only to find the price had tripled.
 “I got there,” he told us, “but I paid the price for waiting.”
 For families putting off estate planning, the same lesson applies: procrastination can be costly.

 This scenario is a reminder: waiting until the last minute often comes with a cost, especially in estate planning.
 Acting early offers flexibility, better outcomes, meaningful savings, and far less stress.
 Waiting until the eleventh hour might still get you there—but it could come at a high cost.
-For families with estates projected to exceed $7 million (or $13.99 million as a couple), now’s the time to plan.
+If legislation were to change and reduce the lifetime estate tax exemption by half, families with estates projected to exceed $7 million for individuals (or $13.99 million for couples) should prioritize estate planning now, as there may be significant advantages to acting before any new laws take effect.

 What is estate tax?